nicolasbrunner/articles/mountainbike/embracingtheunknown.md

 And while it’s hard to maintain this feeling on your local trails, it’s actually incredibly easy to trigger it wherever you go.
 Just bring a bike along.

-![Bikes inside our camper van](/assets/unknown/DSC08530.jpeg) *Exploring countries by bicycle is my favorite way of travel.
+![Bikes inside our camper van](/assets/unknown/DSC08530.jpeg) *Exploring countries by bicycle is one of the best ways to discover more and get in touch with locals.
 It doesn’t always need to be bikepacking - just bring your bike along.*

 This spring we took the chance to travel 2 months with our little family, before our son would start his school career in summer.
 We loaded our camper van and headed south to the balearic islands for a few weeks of sun, food, sea, mountains and dolce far niente.
 For me as a first time visiter of Mallorca, I was absolutely blown away at how popular it is for road cycling.
 There is a very strong cycling culture there and it’s rare you’ll see a stretch of road without a group of cyclists.
 And it’s not hard to understand why: Perfect weather conditions most of the year, fantastic landscapes and a vast network of small side roads.